pydantic/pydantic/docs/blog/pydantic-v2.md

 pydantic-core is usable now, albeit with an unintuitive API, if you're interested, please give it a try.

-pydantic-core provides validators for all common data types, [see a list here](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291).
+pydantic-core provides validators for common data types, [see a list here](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291).
 Other, less commonly used data types will be supported via validator functions implemented in pydantic, in Python.